apache/druid/docs/content/development/extensions-core/namespaced-lookup.md

 The cache is populated in different ways depending on the settings below.
 In general, most namespaces employ a `pollPeriod` at the end of which time they poll the remote resource of interest for updates.

+`onHeap` uses `ConcurrentMap`s in the java heap, and thus affects garbage collection and heap sizing.
+`offHeap` uses a 10MB on-heap buffer and MapDB using memory-mapped files in the java temporary directory.
+So if total `cachedNamespace` lookup size is in excess of 10MB, the extra will be kept in memory as page cache, and paged in and out by general OS tunings.

 # Supported Lookups